ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 Although there are 13 program elements that we can specify, **the actual statements need to describe either a class, a method or a field**.
 So, in the structure given above `programElement` can be either `class`, `method` or `field`.

-For each program element, `programElementExpression` represents the properties that can belong to that program element. `programElementExpression` can take an aggregate form, meaning we can use `AND`s and `OR`s to combine multiple properties (see [aggregates](#aggregates-and-parenthesis))
+For each program element, `programElementExpression` represents the properties that can belong to that program element. `programElementExpression` can take an aggregate form, meaning we can use `AND`s and `OR`s to combine multiple properties (see [operators](#operators-and-parenthesis))

 #### annotation